$86 Find Cheap Flights from Seattle to Anaheim

 • What’s the cheapest day of the week to fly between Seattle and Anaheim?

-Consider leaving on a Saturday and avoid Fridays if you are looking for the best rates.
-For your return to Seattle, you’ll find the best rates on Tuesdays and the most expensive ones on Wednesdays.
+Consider leaving on a Thursday and avoid Sundays if you are looking for the best rates.
+For your return to Seattle, you’ll find the best rates on Mondays and the most expensive ones on Saturdays.

 • How does KAYAK find such low prices on flights from Seattle to Anaheim?